marktext/marktext/.github/CONTRIBUTING.md

 # Mark Text Contributing Guide

-Hi, I'm really excited that you are interested in contributing to Mark Text :tada:.
+We are really excited that you are interested in contributing to Mark Text :tada:.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](https://github.com/marktext/marktext/blob/master/.github/CODE_OF_CONDUCT.md)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)